 Pornography/Lewd Media: Possessing, showing, or viewing any nude, lewd, or lascivious images whether of actual people, or computer generated human likenesses is specifically prohibited.
-This is done to protect the students in the building.
+This is done to protect the involved in any school related activity.
 Classic art, biology, or health images are excluded from this prohibition.
 Violation of this policy will likely result in a suspension on the first offense and may include a referral to law enforcement.